AlexBethel/banwebplus2/README.md

 * report bugs/provide feedback
 * multiple semesters, complete with course history
 * scrape data off of the [existing NMT website](https://banweb7.nmt.edu/pls/PROD/hwzkcrof.p_uncgslctcrsoff)

+## To do
+* Make all documentation consistent.
+* Figure out how to disable directory listings.
+(NixOS seems to make this a bit trickier than it need be.)
+* Remove the requirement to have an admin user registered.
+* Re-do all the CSS and assets, both to look more modern and be more maintainable.
+* Either remove user accounts entirely, or implement proper password hashing; until one of these is done, user accounts remain in the system but disabled in the UI.
+* Modify the overall project organization to avoid the need for the source directory to be mutable; currently, scraped data gets written to $ROOT/scraping, and this directory needs to be mutable for the system to work correctly.
+* Make the project simpler and easier to maintain using a server-side web framework.
+Probably clean up the database usage using a proper ORM.
+* Add integration with the registrar published course catalog
+  documents: add course descriptions and prerequisites to the GUI.
+  Possibly also add degree requirements to the GUI.
+* (Very long term, probably will never happen:) Re-write the project in something other than PHP.